 - Development shop gauging “fearlessness” is more of a gut instinct.
 Do the players in your targeted market have the organizational courage to see your partnership through?
 Software systems change business operations; for many industries, and many organizations, change is scary.
 Don’t get lost chasing timid leads.

 5: Failing to identify the true project “champion”

 - Every software project has a “champion” (or “patron” if you prefer).
 This is the person with the authority to write the checks to pay for your work and the will to defend your project internally to ensure it succeeds.
 It is essential to identify this person and cultivate a meaningful relationship, where possible.

-- All too often the champion is not present, revealed, or even mentioned in consultative meetings.
+- Development shop all too often the champion is not present, revealed, or even mentioned in consultative meetings.
 Worse, department heads or senior executives often insist they have the authority and budget to get the project done, when in fact that is not the case.

-- Always look at who signs the checks.
+- Development shop always look at who signs the checks.
 In some companies, department managers have discretionary budgets and are indeed the champion of their projects.
 In other companies, executives higher up the chain — sometimes more than one — are the true, hidden champions; their approval is required for project expenditures.